CityofToronto/bdit_data-sources/volumes/miovision/README.md

 	a) Run the [api script](https://github.com/CityofToronto/bdit_data-sources/blob/miovision_api_bugfix/volumes/miovision/api/intersection_tmc.py) with the following command line to only include intersections that we want as well as skipping the data processing process. `python3 intersection_tmc.py run-api --start_date=2020-06-15 --end_date=2020-06-16 --intersection=35 --intersection=38 --intersection=40  --pull` . `--pull` has to be included in order to skip data processing and gaps finding since we are only interested in finding invalid movements in this step.
 Note that multiple intersections have to be stated that way in order to be included in the list of intersections to be pulled.
 Recommend to test it out with a day worth of data first.

 	b) First run the SELECT query below and validate those new intersection movements.
 The line `HAVING COUNT(DISTINCT datetime_bin::time) >= 20` is there to make sure that the movement is actually legit and not just a single observation.
-Then, INSERT INTO `intersection_movements` table which only has all the valid movements for old / decommissioned intersections.
-Keeping the decommissioned ones there too just in case that we might need those in the future.
+Then, INSERT INTO `intersection_movements` table which has all valid movements for intersections.
+These include decommissioned intersections, just in case we might need those in the future.

 	```sql
 	INSERT INTO miovision_api.intersection_movements
 	SELECT DISTINCT intersection_uid, classification_uid, leg, movement_uid